ArcaneClientNET/ArcaneClientAPI/README.md

 ## Features
 - Arcane Only **-** Enabling this makes it so only users on the client can join the server.
-- Version Selection **-** Select which versions of Minecraft users can use to connect to your server.
+- Version Selection **-** (TODO) Select which versions of Minecraft users can use to connect to your server.
 - Disable Mods **-** (TODO) This is extremely useful if you want to base your server around a specific gamemode and you want to prevent users from using specific mods in the client.